SebastianOpriel/SebastianOpriel/README.md

 ### Hi there 👋

 ##### I'm CTO and Co-founder of sovity, a startup from Dortmund, Germany.
-We provide Dataspace Connectors as SaaS to provide easy access to data spaces.
+We provide Dataspace Connectors as a Service (CaaS) to provide easy access to data spaces.

 ### Contact